Vandana5s/Vandana5s/README.md

 <h1 align="center"> Hi there, 👋 I'm Vandana S</h1>

-#### 🎓 I'm a BTech student at the National Institute of Technology Karnataka Surathkal
+🎓I'm a fourth-year B.Tech student at the National Institute of Technology Karnataka Surathkal, with a passion for Machine Learning and Web Development.

-- I'm looking forward to collaborate and work on Machine Learning Projects
+## About Me
-- I'm currently learning Deep Learning
+- 🌱 I’m currently learning Deep Learning and exploring its applications.
-- I’m interested in Web Developement
+- 🔭 I’m interested in collaborating on Machine Learning projects and gaining practical experience.
+- 💻 I have experience with Java, Spring Boot, Python, and various machine learning frameworks.
+- 📚 I have interned at Netscout and BrainsightAI, gaining hands-on experience in software development and machine learning.
+- 🎓 I'm pursuing minors in Machine Learning to complement my core studies in Electronics and Communication Engineering.

+## Collaboration
+I'm eager to collaborate on projects involving Machine Learning, Deep Learning, and Web Development.
+If you're working on something interesting or looking for a team member, feel free to reach out!
 <br/>

 ### :email: Let's connect: